EllaThomson89/EllaThomson.github.io/index.md

 <h2>Interest in IT </h2>

 <p> My interest in IT began during my service within the Australian Army.
 Working in a signals intelligence based role sparked my interest for IT and data analytics.
-I choose RMIT as it is a reputable institution and aloud freedom to study online using Open Universities Australia.
+I choose RMIT as it is a reputable institution and provided freedom to study online using Open Universities Australia.
  <p>

 <h2>Ideal Job </h2>